GMOs – What to Know

 Genetically modified organisms, or GMOs, are often maligned and misunderstood.
-To help clear up misconceptions and answer some of the prevalent questions about GMOs, we tapped into our Best Food Facts network of university professors for a series of blog posts we’re calling ‘GMOs - What to Know.’
+To help clear up misconceptions and answer some of the prevalent questions about GMOs, we tapped into our food system network of university professors for a series of blog posts we’re calling ‘GMOs – What to Know.’
 Experts on a variety of GMO-related topics are featured, including:

 Here you can find all of the posts related to our series on GMOs.